 - The disease

 Typhoid is caused by a bacterium (Salmonella typhi) that attacks the intestines, causing fever, stomach pain and rash.
 Typhoid infection can result in shock, and possibly even death.
 Typhoid is common in developing countries where many sewage systems are substandard.

 Typhoid infections are common in Mexico, East and South Asia (including India and Pakistan), South America and Africa.
 An estimated 22 million cases and 200,000 to 600,000 deaths occur worldwide each year.

 Typhoid bacteria are ingested in contaminated food or water.
-They can be avoided by drinking only bottled water, and avoiding ice, unpeeled fruits, undercooked meats, shellfish, salads, or food from street vendors.
+They can be avoided by drinking only bottled water, and avoiding ice, unpeeled fruits, undercooked meats, shellfish, salads and food from street vendors.

 The typhoid vaccine comes in two forms:

 - "Ty21a" is a weakened form of the live bacteria and is given by mouth to people 6 years of age and older.
 A total of four capsules are taken one every other day.

 - The "polysaccharide" vaccine is made from the sugar that coats the surface of the bacteria.
 The "polysaccharide" vaccine is given as a single shot to children between 2 years and 6 years of age.

 Who should get the typhoid vaccine?